 • Minimal cell sizes near areas with maximal temperature gradients allow rapid temperature change approximation.

 • Negligible inaccuracy of numerical computation via discretization is achieved.

-Hence, Frost 3D Universal multicore CPU and GPU versions are the most suitable for qualitative discretization of large computation areas with small elements.
+Hence, Frost 3D multicore CPU and GPU versions are the most suitable for qualitative discretization of large computation areas with small elements.
 Our example involved a thin ice layer, but the same is true for thermal insulation of foundations, borehole thermocases, and similar design elements which significantly impact computation.